The Himalayas: The Majestic Crown of the Earth

 Spiritual & Religious Significance of the Himalayas

-- Sacred Sites in the Himalayas
+Sacred Sites in the Himalayas

 - Muktinath Temple: Muktinath at 3,800m is located in the Mustang district and is sacred to both Hindus and Buddhists.
 It has been considered by the Hindus as the origin from where Lord Vishnu attained liberation, and by the Buddhists as one that is parallel to Guru Rinpoche.
-It is a 108 stone water-gushing temple and a natural, ever-burning flame.
+It is a 108-stone water-gushing temple and a natural, ever-burning flame.
 Pilgrims take baths in the ice-cold water to wash away sins.
-Muktinath is a trek in itself and one has to trek or take bumpy jeeps.
+Muktinath is a trek in itself, and one has to trek or take bumpy jeeps.

-- Himalayas in Hindu & Buddhist culture.
+Himalayas in Hindu & Buddhist culture

 Himalayan Challenges and Conservation Measures

-- Climate Change in the Himalayas
+Climate Change in the Himalayas

-The Himalayas are threatened with the advent of global warming.
+The Himalayas are threatened by the advent of global warming.
 It is glaciating and warming the mountains at a fast pace, which is leading to glacial lake floods on the rise.
-Farm and wildlife and water resources are at risk because of global warming.
+Farm and wildlife, and water resources are at risk because of global warming.
 The pattern of snowfall becomes random, erasing neighboring civilizations on the basis of snow melting.
 Global warming will cause the extinction of Nepal’s permanent glaciers on a massive scale, destroying big rivers like the Ganges and Indus draining out of the Himalayas.

-- Conservation of the Himalayas
+Conservation of the Himalayas

 Efforts to address these challenges, Himalaya biodiversity is preserved by a series of conservation efforts.
-Endangered species including the red panda and snow leopard are protected by Sagarmatha National Park, Annapurna Conservation Area, and Langtang National Park.
+Endangered species, including the red panda and snow leopard, are protected by Sagarmatha National Park, Annapurna Conservation Area, and Langtang National Park.
 Afforestation schemes are working to regain ground lost, while ecotourism encourages environmental tourism.
 Other agencies provide sustained support for sustainable trekking and waste reduction in the mountains.
 All these activities are of paramount significance in an effort to preserve Nepal’s mountain system for generations to come.

 FAQs about the Himalayas

-1.Where is Himalaya located in which state?
+1. Where is Himalaya located in which state?

-2.How long is Himalaya?
+2. How long is Himalaya?

 Comments (0)